-We forecast that total originations in the U.S. single-family mortgage market in 2015 will increase from 2014 levels by approximately 7% from an estimated \$1.19 trillion in 2014 to \$1.28 trillion in 2015, and that the amount of originations in the

-U.S. single-family mortgage market that are refinancings will increase from an estimated \$516 billion in 2014 to \$574 billion in 2015.
+We forecast that total originations in the U.S. single-family mortgage market in 2016 will decrease from 2015 levels by approximately 11% from an estimated \$1.69 trillion in 2015 to \$1.51 trillion in 2016, and that the amount of originations in the U.S. single-family mortgage market that are refinancings will decrease from an estimated \$795 billion in 2015 to \$558 billion in 2016.

 Home Prices.
-Based on our home price index, we estimate that home prices on a national basis increased by 4.7% in 2014.
-We expect a lower rate of home price appreciation in 2015 than in 2014.
+Based on our home price index, we estimate that home prices on a national basis increased by 5.1% in 2015.
+We expect the rate of home price appreciation in 2016 to be similar to the rate in 2015.
 Future home price changes may be very different from our expectations as a result of significant inherent uncertainty in the current market environment, including uncertainty about the effect of recent and future changes in mortgage rates; actions the federal government has taken and may take with respect to fiscal policies, mortgage finance programs and policies, and housing finance reform; the Federal Reserve's purchases and sales of mortgage-backed securities; the impact of those actions on and changes generally in unemployment and the general economic and interest rate environment; and the impact on the U.S. economy of global economic and political conditions.
 We also expect significant regional variation in the timing and rate of home price growth.